tklitschi/nixos/README.md

 │   ├── tmux.nix \\ tmux config
 │   ├── yubikey.nix \\ Yubikey Config
 │   └── zsh.nix \\ Z-Shell config
-├── overlays
+├── nix-secret \\ Submodule to secret repo to manage secret keys, so this can be public ├── overlays
 │   └── powerlevel10k \\ promt for Z-Shell (from mweinelt )
 │       ├── default.nix